dmoody256/mongo/docs/build_system_reference.md

 ##### The libdeps analyzer python module

-The libdeps analyzer module is a python library which provides and Application Programming Interface (API) analyze and lint the graph.
-The library internally leverages the networkx python module for most of the generic graph interfaces.
+The libdeps analyzer module is a python library which provides and Application Programming Interface (API) to analyze and lint the graph.
+The library internally leverages the networkx python module for the generic graph interfaces.

 ##### The CLI and Visualizer tools